This document explains the information contained in the show ip ospf neighbor command output.

 The Pri field indicates the priority of the neighbor router.
 The router with the highest priority becomes the designated router (DR).
 If the priorities are the same, then the router with the highest router ID becomes the DR. By default, priorities are set to 1.
 A router with a priority of 0 never becomes a DR or a backup designated router (BDR); it is always a DROTHER, meaning a router that is neither the DR or the BDR.

 The State field indicates the functional state of the neighbor router.
 Refer to OSPF Neighbor States for more information about states.
 FULL means the router is fully adjacent with its neighbor.
-DR means it is the designated router in this network.
+The neighbor is the DR, so it is Router 1.

 The Dead Time field indicates the amount of time remaining that the router waits to receive an OSPF hello packet from the neighbor before declaring the neighbor down.
 On broadcast and point-to-point media, the default dead interval is 40 seconds.
 On non-broadcast and point-to-multipoint links, the default dead interval is 120 seconds.
 In the above example, the Dead Time is 36 seconds before declaring the neighbor 192.168.45.1 down.